Tim Winton

+Timothy John Winton (born 4 August 1960) is an Australian writer and environmental activist.
+He has written novels, children's books, non-fiction books and short stories.

+His most well-known novel, and the one that launched his career, was Cloudstreet, in 1991.
+He is also known for the novels Dirt Music (2001) and Breath (2009), as well as collections of short fiction, such as The Turning (2004), and several works of children's and young adult fiction, including Lockie Leonard, Human Torpedo.
+His latest novel is the 2024 climate fiction novel Juice.
+Many of his novels and stories have been adapted for stage and screen, and have been translated into many languages.
+Winton has also written some non-fiction, including his 2016 memoir The Boy Behind the Curtain.

+Winton is actively involved in the Australian environmental movement, and has roles in a number of conservation organisations.
+A new species of fish, Winton's grunter, was named after him after its discovery was announced in 2016.
+A three-part series written and narrated by him, called Ningaloo Nyinggulu, aired on ABC Television in 2023.

-Timothy John Winton (born 4 August 1960) is an Australian writer.
-He has written novels, children's books, non-fiction books, and short stories.
-In 1997, he was named a Living Treasure by the National Trust of Australia, and has won the Miles Franklin Award four times.
+In 1997, he was named a Living Treasure by the National Trust of Australia, and, among many other awards, has won the Miles Franklin Award four times.
+He was made an Officer of the Order of Australia (AO) in 2023.

-Life and career
+Early life and education

 Timothy John Winton was born on 4 August 1960 in Subiaco, an inner western suburb of Perth, Western Australia.
 He grew up in the northern Perth suburb of Karrinyup, before he moved with his family to the regional city of Albany at the age of 12.

+He studied at the Western Australian Institute of Technology (now Curtin University), graduating with a Bachelor of Arts majoring in English in 1980, followed by a Graduate Diploma in English in 1981.

+Career

+Writing

-Whilst at the Western Australian Institute of Technology, Winton wrote his first novel, An Open Swimmer, which won The Australian/Vogel Literary Award in 1981, launching his writing career.
+While still a student, Winton wrote his first novel, An Open Swimmer, which won The Australian/Vogel Literary Award in 1981, launching his writing career.
 He has stated that he wrote "the best part of three books while at university".

 His second book, Shallows, won the Miles Franklin Award in 1984.
 Winton published Cloudstreet in 1991, which properly established his writing career.

+On the publication of Dirt Music, he collaborated with broadcaster Lucky Oceans to produce a compilation CD, Dirt Music – Music for a Novel, released in 2001.

 He has continued to publish fiction, plays and non-fiction material.